VasilisAvgoustakis/citizen-quest/README.md

 configuration key is not set to `false`:

 - 'e': Ends the countdown and jumps to the game end.
+- 't': (Tip) Increases the "hint level", giving a more explicit quest prompt (if progressive prompts are used in the particular quest stage).

 All the previous ones, plus the following keyboard shortcuts are available in the player app if the `game.devModeShortcuts` configuration key is not set to `false`: